Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/Getting Familiar with RUG Services.md

 ## Language Center
 If you want to participate in different language courses, you can find all the available courses in this [link](https://rugtc.poweredbymentor.nl/app/modules).
+Also, you can find more information about free Dutch courses [here](https://www.rug.nl/language-centre/language-courses/dutch/rug-international-students/).

 ## Sport
 If you want to participate in sport calsses.
 You must first obtain an [Aclo card](https://www.aclosport.nl/).
 After that, you have several options to do sports: